wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan       Expires December 5, 2016                [Page 7]
+Kumari & Sullivan        Expires March 16, 2017                 [Page 7]

-Internet-Draft               Reserve ALT TLD                   June 2016
+Internet-Draft               Reserve ALT TLD              September 2016

    The unmanaged and "registration not required" nature of labels